-15. This Policy MUST be read in conjunction with other related school policies
+This Policy MUST be read in conjunction with other related school policies These include:

-These include:

-- A Robust School Recruitment and Selection Policy inclusive of safer recruitment guidance and regulation, for example a Single Central Record which demonstrates the pre-employment checks for all staff (e.g. identity, professional qualifications, right to work in the UK, further checks on people who have lived or worked outside the UK including recording checks for those EEA teacher sanctions and restrictions), for the workforce who are in regulatory activity (enhanced DBS, children's/adult barred list, prohibition from teaching check, section 128 check for management positions) and supervision of those who don't meet this requirement. - Clear recruitment procedures which embed keeping children safe across every aspect from vacancy to conditional appointments, induction and an on-going safeguarding culture of vigilance. - Trained panel members who ensure that the policy works in practice in all recruitment and selection within the school. - School Staffing (England) Regulations 2009, Regulation 9: require governing bodies of maintained schools to ensure at least one member of a recruitment panel must undertake safer recruitment training to satisfy all requirements in the statutory guidance Keeping Children Safe in Education 2020 and Working Together 2018.
-At Holy Trinity Church of England Academy we share this commitment. - Schools Human Resources policies and procedures.
+- A Robust School Recruitment and Selection Policy inclusive of safer recruitment guidance and regulation, for example a Single Central Record which demonstrates the pre-employment checks for all staff (e.g. identity, professional qualifications, right to work in the UK, further checks on people who have lived or worked outside the UK, for the workforce who are in regulatory activity (enhanced DBS, children's/adult barred list, prohibition from teaching check, section 128 check for management positions) and supervision of those who don't meet this requirement. - Clear recruitment procedures which embed keeping children safe across every aspect from vacancy to conditional appointments, induction and an on-going safeguarding culture of vigilance. - Trained panel members who ensure that the policy works in practice in all recruitment and selection within the school. - School Staffing (England) Regulations 2009, Regulation 9: require governing bodies of maintained schools to ensure at least one member of a recruitment panel must undertake safer recruitment training to satisfy all requirements in the statutory guidanceKeeping Children Safe in Education 2023 and Working Together 2018.At Holy TrinityChurch of England Academy we share this commitment. - Schools Human Resources policies and procedures.

-- Staff Behaviour Policy (code of conduct) Safer Recruitment Consortium Guidance for Safer Working Practices for those working with Young People in Education Settings, May 2019 and Addendum April 2020.
-The school will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with young people and agree to work within all policies and procedures to safeguard both children and adults. - The school will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour & Discipline Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-Bullying Policy/Online Bullying Policy. - Online Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Inclusion & Special Education Needs Policy. - The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school, when undertaking school trips, visits or pupils being creatively educated. - Peer on Peer/Child on Child Abuse Policy. - Mental Health and Wellbeing Policy/Process/Plan - Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for the workforce, pupils and partnership with parents. - Attendance Management Policy school management for attendance and the partnership with the LA in reporting children missing from education and those deleted from the school's admission register.
+- Staff Behaviour Policy (code of conduct) inclusive of Low Level Concerns Policy allegations against staff, Whistleblowing PolicySafer Recruitment Consortium Guidance for Safer Working Practices for those working with Young People in Education Settings, 2022.
+The school will ensure that all staff and volunteersare aware of the need for maintaining appropriate and professional boundaries in their relationships with young people and agree to work within all policies and procedures to safeguard both children and adults. - The school will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour Policy inclusive of the Use of Reasonable Force/positivehandling and confiscating and searching. - Anti-Bullying Policy/Online Bullying Policy. - Online Safety Policy Mobile and Smart Technology inclusive of appropriate usage documentation (covering the use ofmobile phones, cameras and all other technology within the school or setting and appropriate filtering and monitoring on school devices and school networks.) - Remote/Home learning Policy inclusive of all expectations for children learning at home. - Record-Keeping Policy inclusive of all procedures around the recording, storing and transferring of information regarding children. - Inclusion & Special Education Needs Policy. - Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school, when undertaking school trips, visits orpupils being creatively educated. - Child on Child Abuse Policy. - Mental Health and Wellbeing Policy/Process/Plan - Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for the workforce, pupils and partnership with parents. - Attendance Management Policy/Children who are absent from education school management for attendance including children being absent from education for prolonged periods and/or repeat occasions (persistently absent) and the partnership with the LA in reporting children missing from education and those deleted from the school's admission register.
 This includes the need for two emergency contact details for every pupil, where possible.